This is Our Story

 Our vision is a world filled with authentic believers who’ve been set free and whose fruit is multiplied for the splendor of the Lord.

-On mission we equip, coach, mentor and activate leaders to live sempiternally from an eternal perspective now and to passionately pursue freedom in their own communities of influence.
+Our mission is to equip, coach, mentor and activate leaders to live from an eternal perspective now and to passionately pursue freedom in their own communities of influence.

 Pam & Steve are both Certified Christian Transformation Life Coaches, Life Languages® Communication Coaches, Christian Healing Ministry and the Order of Saint Luke the Physician trained.
-Both have been through the leadership program of Tony Robbins Mastery University and Klemmer & Associates Advanced Leadership Training Programs as well as hundreds of hours being mentored and trained in biblical studies, life coaching, leadership, and healing certification courses.
-Pam is also a certified AG Proficient Coach, Level Three AGPC with the AG Coaching Task Force, a certified John Maxwell Speaker, Coach and Trainer and qualified as a Master Level Coach, having well over 10,000 coaching hours.
+Both have been through the leadership program of Tony Robbins Mastery University and Klemmer & Associates Advanced Leadership Training Programs.
+Besides this, they have spent hundreds of hours being mentored and trained in biblical studies, life coaching, leadership, and healing certification courses.
+Pam is also a certified AG Proficient Coach, Level Three AGPC (with the AG Coaching Task Force), and a certified John Maxwell speaker, coach, and trainer.
+She is qualified as a Master Level Coach, having established well over 10,000 coaching hours.